TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/65 - Jude/Jude 1/Jude 1.23.md

 ---

-and some save, snatching them out of the fire; and on some have mercy with fear; hating even the garment spotted by the flesh.
+and some save, snatching them out of the fire with fear, hating even the clothing stained by the flesh.